Breeze/northwind-demo/STEPS-Client-Vue.md

 # Coming soon

-In the meantime, you can look at the [NorthwinVue demo app](https://github.com/Breeze/northwind-demo/tree/master/NorthwindCore/NorthwindVue).
+In the meantime, you can look at the [northwind-vue demo app](https://github.com/Breeze/northwind-demo/tree/master/client/northwind-vue).
 <hr>
 If you have problems with this demo, please create issues in this github repo.